 The hanging was removed from its lining, and both sections were cleaned very carefully to remove as much accumulated dirt as possible.
 Then the remedial conservation work began.
 This involved making small repairs to the fabrics to stabilize the piece, couching loose threads, and using pre-shrunk linen to support the embroidery.

 Penelope's return to Hardwick

-Penelope finally returned to Hardwick in June 2014, and was re-hung in the Stitches in Time exhibit to fully showcase her restored beauty.
-She will be joined by the other four hangings in the set as they return from conservation over time.
+Penelope finally returned to Hardwick in June 2014, and was re-hung in our new Stitches in Time exhibition to fully showcase her restored beauty.
+She will be joined by the other three hangings, depicting Lucretia, Artemisia and Zenobia as they return from conservation over time.

-Come and see Penelope in all her splendour at the Stitches in Time exhibit, and return in a few years when her sister, Lucretia, currently undergoing conservation, returns to us.
+Come and see Penelope in all her splendour at the Stitches in Time exhibition, and return in a few years when Lucretia, currently undergoing conservation, returns to us.